wawa3279/JUCE/README.md

 ![alt text](https://assets.juce.com/juce/JUCE_banner_github.png "JUCE")

+# This is a JUCE 8 technical preview that cannot be licensed commercially

 JUCE is an open-source cross-platform C++ application framework for creating high quality desktop and mobile applications, including VST, VST3, AU, AUv3, AAX and LV2 audio plug-ins and plug-in hosts.
 JUCE can be easily integrated with existing projects via CMake, or can